OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Invoke-RestMethod.md

  [-PassThru] [<CommonParameters>]
 ```

-## Description
+## DESCRIPTION

 The `Invoke-RestMethod` cmdlet sends HTTP and HTTPS requests to Representational State Transfer
-(REST) web services that returns richly structured data.
+(REST) web services that return richly structured data.

-Windows PowerShell formats the response based to the data type.
-For an RSS or ATOM feed, Windows
+PowerShell formats the response based to the data type.
+For an RSS or ATOM feed, PowerShell returns
-PowerShell returns the Item or Entry XML nodes.
-For JavaScript Object Notation (JSON) or XML,
+the Item or Entry XML nodes.
+For JavaScript Object Notation (JSON) or XML, PowerShell converts, or
-Windows PowerShell converts (or deserializes) the content into objects.
+deserializes, the content into `[pscustomobject]` objects.
+Comments aren't permitted in the JSON
+data.

+> [!NOTE]
+> When the REST endpoint returns multiple objects, the objects are received as an array.
+If you pipe
+> the output from `Invoke-RestMethod` to another command, it is sent as a single `[Object[]]`
+> object.
+The contents of that array are not enumerated for the next command on the pipeline.

 This cmdlet is introduced in Windows PowerShell 3.0.